 Bill Simmons, aka the Sports Guy on ESPN/Grantland, is probably my favorite writer on the planet.
 In the last decade, I’ve read more words by him than anyone besides myself.

 There are several reasons for this.
-His stuff mostly appears on the Web.
-Like every guy I know, I stopped reading actual books around the time DSL replaced AOL.
-Simmons also writes incredibly long.
-His trademark mailbag columns, where he answers his readers’ off-kilter questions, are 10,000 words of Jack Kerouac-style-stream-of-consciousness – if Kerouac had a MacBook and grew up obsessed with 80s movies and the Red Sox.
+His content mainly shows up online.
+Like every guy I know, I stopped reading real books around the time DSL took over from AOL.
+Simmons also writes really long.
+His famous mailbag columns, where he responds to his readers’ quirky questions, are 10,000 words of Jack Kerouac-style stream-of-consciousness—if Kerouac had a MacBook and was obsessed with 80s movies and the Red Sox.

 Finally, Simmons has a gift for spinning fantastical theories that make total sense despite not being grounded in anything resembling scientific rigor, like his 16 Levels of Losing (rating the psychic pain of fans depending on the scenario) or The (Patrick) Ewing Theory (teams play better after losing a superstar).